-If a borrower does not make the appropriate repayment at the end of the loan term, interest will continue to accrue during the Tolerance Period until the loan is repaid.
+If a borrower does not make the appropriate repayment at the end of the loan term, interest will continue to accrue during the Actual Arrears period until the loan is repaid.

 All interest due to lenders will be repaid on the sale of the security, subject to the sale proceeds being sufficient to pay both the capital lent and any outstanding interest.